shrenikarajpoot/Vityarthi-Project-1st-year/README.md

  Project Overview

-Mood-Based Music Player is an interactive Python application that suggests and plays songs based on the user’s current mood.
+Mood-Based Music Player is an interactive Python application that recommends and plays songs based on the user’s current mood.
-It uses aesthetic console animations, random song selection, ASCII music visualization, and automatic YouTube integration to create a fun and engaging experience.
+It includes aesthetic console animations, random song selection, ASCII music visualization, and automatic YouTube integration to provide a fun and engaging experience.
 It uses animations,ASCII visualizers, mood detection inputs, and real-time browser launching to create an engaging experience.

  Objectives

-To develop a Python program using functions, loops, conditional statements, and dictionaries.
+To create a Python program using functions, loops, conditional statements, and dictionaries.

 To implement decision-making using Python.

-To create categorized playlists.
+To organisze music into categorized playlists.

-To implement a mood-based recommendation system.
+To build a mood-based recommendation system.

-To create a console-based UI with animations.
+To develop a console-based UI with animations.

 To demonstrate practical use of Python modules like random, time, itertools, and webbrowser.